Professional11 min read

 "Your presentations have great content, but they could have more impact if the slides were less text-heavy.
 Consider using more visuals and speaking to the details rather than displaying everything on screen.
 This could significantly improve audience engagement."

-Positive Anonymous Feedback:
+Positive Private Feedback:

 "I wanted to acknowledge the extra effort you put into the quarterly report.
 The additional analysis and clear visualizations made a real difference in our client presentation.
 This kind of initiative deserves recognition."

-The Ethics of Anonymous Workplace Feedback
+The Ethics of Private Workplace Feedback

 Honesty Is Essential